 To get a close-up look at Sonoma County’s most famous crop, take a self-guided vineyard walk at three area wineries — Amista Vineyards, Francis Ford Coppola Winery, and Mauritson Wines.
 Part of a program by the Sonoma County Winegrowers association, the trails are no more than a mile long and relatively easy to walk, with signs marking points of interest.
 When you arrive at each winery, stop in the tasting room to pick up detailed walking-tour guide.

 If you’d rather travel under your own power, Healdsburg is surrounded by acres of vineyards, rolling hills, stunning vistas, and quiet roadways — which means the area offers gorgeous cycling routes.
-In town, find bike lanes, bike trails, and a downtown route on the Healdsburg Bike Map.
+In town, find bike lanes, bike trails, and a downtown route on the Healdsburg Bike Map from Wine Country Bikes.

 Both bike rentals and guided tours are available in Healdsburg through Spoke Folk Cyclery and Wine Country Bikes.
 Getaway Adventures & Rentals leads a Healdsburg Sip ‘N Cycle tour and Ace It Bike Tours offers a Healdsburg Wine Country Cycling tour.
 For even more options, check our listings of all Sonoma County bike rentals and tours.